Occupational Accident Coverage: Is it Worth Getting the Insurance?

-Occupational accident insurance provides coverage in the cases of work-related injuries and death to those employees who are not already covered by a workers’ compensation policy.
+Occupational accident insurance (also known as occupational hazard insurance) is healthcare-related coverage in the cases of work-related injuries and death to those employees who are not already covered by a workers’ compensation policy.

-This coverage is typically more flexible and cheap than a workers’ compensation policy.
-Employers can choose what coverage they need insurance coverage from the following types:
+This coverage is typically more flexible and cheaper than a workers’ compensation policy.
+Employers can choose what insurance coverage they need from the following types:

 - Temporary total disability